indexdata/rfcs/text/0006-folio-distributed-vs-centralized-configration.md

 mod-settings solves the security problems of mod-configuration.
 It is the preferred module if configuration variables shall be stored centrally.
 It is not recommended to develop specialized modules for other central configuration store.

-Centralized configuration can be used for:
+Centralized configuration can only be used for either:

-* Non-sensitive information, that are used by more than one module or are completely independent of any module.
+* Non-sensitive information, that are used by many modules or are completely independent of any module.
 One example are locale settings.
 * Configurations that are specific to a user.

-While these configurations can also be stored in a module, the developer can decide where these values shall be stored.
+While these configurations can also be stored decentralized in a module, the developer can decide where these values shall be stored.

 ### Migration

 Since most modules already store configuration values in a distributed way, only some cases need to be addressed.
-For locale properties and other properties still residing exclusively in mod-configuration, the access to these properties has to be moved to the mod-settings API until the Quesnelia release.
-Therefore a mod-configuration module offering only READ and DELETE APIs will run in Quesnelia and the modules still using mod-configuration have to transfer their properties to mod-settings or to a distributed configuration.
+For locale properties and other properties still residing exclusively in mod-configuration, the access to these properties has to be moved to the module (distributed configuration, prferred) or to the mod-settings (centralized configuration, not preferred) until the Ramsons release.
+Therefore a mod-configuration module offering only READ and DELETE APIs will run in Ramsons and the modules still using mod-configuration have to transfer their properties to mod-settings or to a distributed configuration.
 Migrated configurations in mod-configuration have to be deleted.
-This can be done during module upgrades. mod-configuration will be removed in the release following the Quesnelia release.
+This can be done during module upgrades. mod-configuration will be removed in the release following the Ramsons release.

 ## Risks and Drawbacks

 Migrations from old mod-configuration can fail, and therefore tenant upgrades may fail.
+Distributed configuration requires more developer effort than central configuration.

 ## Rationale and Alternatives